-The gridded burn area values were distributed to CALAND region-ownerships, and within each region-ownership (the boundaries of which do not change over time) the burn area was distributed proportionally to Forest, Woodland, Savanna, Shrubland, and Grassland land types (the areas of which do change over time).
-These land types were selected through visual overlay of the CAL FIRE fire perimeters data24 with the land cover type data.
-The initial 2010 wildfire area for the climate change options is calculated as the 2001-2015 modeled average of the respective climate scenario.
-For the historical climate run the constant annual value is the RCP 8.5 initial area (185,237 ha statewide).
-Note that the RCP 4.5 initial area is similar (195,095 ha statewide), but that both of these are lower than the non-spatial statewide area used in CALAND v2 (243,931 ha statewide, 2001-2015 average).
+Annual wildfire area is simulated in each Forest, Woodland, Savanna, Shrubland, and Grassland land category under one of three possible climates (historical, RCP 4.5, and RCP 8.5).
+The user chooses the wildfire option when creating the scenario input file with write_caland_inputs.r.
+The historical option is a constant, historical annual burn area, while the climate change options (RCP 4.5 and RCP 8.5) are projected-climate annual burn areas.
+The climate change data were derived from 1/16-degree gridded burn area estimates generated for the California Fourth Climate Change Assessment24 (Westerling, 2018).
+Specifically, we used the burn area data for the "average" climate model (CanESM2) and central population scenario, and the annual, gridded burn area values were distributed to CALAND region-ownerships (the boundaries of which do not change over time).
+During simulation, each year the burn area is distributed proportionally to Forest, Woodland, Savanna, Shrubland, and Grassland land types (the areas of which do change over time) within each region-ownership.
+These land types were selected through visual overlay of the CAL FIRE fire perimeters data25 with the land cover type data.
+The initial 2010 wildfire area for the climate change options is calculated as the 2001-2015 modeled average of the respective climate scenario when creating input files with write caland inputs.r.
+However, under a historical climate a constant annual burn value is used, which is the 2001-2015 modeled average for RCP 8.5 (185,237 ha statewide).
+Note that the RCP 4.5 initial area is similar (195,095 ha statewide), but both of these are lower than the non-spatial statewide area used in CALAND version 2 (243,931 ha statewide, 2001-2015 average).
 There is sufficient flexibility in the current scenario input file to prescribe a variety of fire cases, given the appropriate data.